vince11/FESOV-SaveEditor/README.md

     (Learned some file organisations and basic save editor code stuff)

-  * Extended WPFToolkit for the numeric up downs: http://wpftoolkit.codeplex.com/
+  * Extended WPFToolkit for the numeric up downs (apparently WPF doesn't have it): http://wpftoolkit.codeplex.com/